 Willie Lumpkin (Quebec edition, Le Petit Journal, 12/2/1961)

 De Carlo began his long collaboration with Archie Comics in the early 1950s.
 He drew for a great many titles, including 'Archie' and 'Betty and Veronica', and created new ones like 'Sabrina, The Teenage Witch', 'Cheryl Blossom' and 'Josie and the Pussycats'.

 Betty and Veronica

 De Carlo modernized the classic Archie characters and established the company's house style.
-In the 1980s he also worked on a syndicated 'Archie' comic.
+After the death of Archie creator Bob Montana, he also worked on the syndicated 'Archie' comic in the 1970s and 1980s.
 De Carlo worked for Archie comics for more than 40 years, when he was fired by the company over a dispute about the credits of 'Josie and the Pussycats'.

 Besides Archie Comics, De Carlo has also worked for companies like Ziff-Davis, Better Publications and Magazine Enterprises (a.o.
 'The Brain') in the 1950s, often in cooperation with inker Rudy Lapick.
 He died of a heart attack at the age of 82.
 His twin sons, Dan and James De Carlo Jr., also worked on the 'Archie' comics.